KDE/documentation-docs-kdenlive-org/glossary/useful_information/the_library.rst

       :alt: library-config
       :width: 350px

    All items in your Kdenlive library are stored in a user-configurable place inside your file system.
 The default location, unless configured otherwise, is where your other semi-temporary caching data is stored.
 Typically, this is `$HOME/.cache/kdenlive/library`.
-You library clips are then stored inside this directory, as well as in subdirectories in case you also use library folders.
+Your library clips are then stored inside this directory, as well as in subdirectories in case you also use library folders.

    To change the location of your library, go to :menuselection:`Settings --> Configure Kdenlive`.
 Next, select the section :guilabel:`Environment`.
 Switch to the :guilabel:`Default folders` tab.
 Locate the part titled :guilabel:`Library folder`, and deselect the option :guilabel:`Use default folder`.
 Select or enter another location for your Kdenlive library.